elven-js/elvenjs-website/src/docs/sdk-reference.md

 }
 ```

 The primary initialization function.
-It is responsible for synchronizing with the Elrond network and attaching login/logout callbacks.
+It is responsible for synchronizing with the MultiversX network and attaching login/logout callbacks.

 **Arguments**:

-- `apiUrl`Elrond API URL - can be the public or private instance,
+- `apiUrl`MultiversX API URL - can be the public or private instance,
 - `chainType`Chain type identification - can be devnet, testnet, or mainnet,
 - `apiTimeout`: The API call timeout in milliseconds.
 Maximum 10000,
 - `walletConnectBridgeAddresses`: You can pass your custom WalletConnect bridge adresses, by default it will use https://bridge.walletconnect.org